Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 Choice, consent, and pacing

-Somatic healing must always be grounded in choice and consent.
+Somatic healing must be grounded in choice.

 How change actually happens

 Sleep improves.
 Breath deepens.
 Reactions soften.
-Recovery happens faster after stress.
-The body begins to trust that it no longer needs to stay on guard all the time.
+Recovery happens more quickly after stress.

 The body is not the problem